-Table 4 presents the changes in parking spaces during the current reporting period, and cumulative increases and decreases in parking spaces on the campus during the AR 1 through 7 reporting periods.
+Table 4 presents the changes in parking spaces during the current reporting period, and cumulative increases and decreases in parking spaces on the campus during the AR 1 through AR 8 reporting periods.

-As shown in Table 4, several parking projects were implemented in the West Campus, Campus Center, DAPER & Administrative, East Campus, Lagunita, and San Juan development districts during the AR 7 reporting period that collectively resulted in a net decrease of 494 parking spaces on campus.
+As shown in Table 4, several parking projects were implemented in the Campus Center, DAPER & Administrative, East Campus, Lagunita, and San Juan development districts during the AR 8 reporting period that collectively resulted in a net increase of 93 parking spaces on campus, including the construction of Parking Structure 6 (1,185 spaces).
+The cumulative change in the parking inventory is a net decrease of 1,218 parking spaces under the 2000 GUP.